drostron/slamdata-docs/source/helpful-tips.rst

 1.3 Converting Data Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-SlamData provides the ability to convert between many data types:
+SlamData provides the ability to convert between many data types.

 1.3.1 TO_STRING() Function
 ''''''''''''''''''''''''''

-Any data type can be turned into a string data type using the ``TO_STRING()`` function:
+Any data type can be converted into a string data type using the ``TO_STRING()`` function.

 **SQL Example**